Mark Guevarra, Resident in Penn Orthodontics

 Theatre Engagement: We impart knowledge in various approaches and opportunities related to theatre (i.e. musicals, drama, Shakespeare, Eastern arts, etc.); teach students how to critique both theater as art and theater as entertainment; and help residents increase or establish an appreciation of the impact of theater on social movements.

-Visual Arts Engagement: We aim to develop a structured environment that fosters our ability to create, curate, critique, and therefore contribute to visual culture.
+Visual Arts Engagement: We aim to develop an environment that fosters our ability to create, curate, critique, and therefore contribute to visual culture.

 The combined efforts of TRAC enrich our understanding of the individual arts and blurs the boundaries among them.